 File: South African Reserve Bank.

-JOHANNESBURG - The Reserve Bank is widely expected to keep interest rates at record low levels on Thursday.
+JOHANNESBURG - The Reserve Bank is widely expected to keep interest rates on hold this week.

 The repo rate is currently near a five-decade low at 3.5 percent.

 The bank slashed rates last year in a bid to help support the economy in the aftermath of the coronavirus pandemic and accompanying economic lockdowns.

 There is a growing expectation that the bank will eventually start to raise rates.

 But many economists believe that with the current hold on inflation, a rates hike will only happen well into next year.